GSA/digitalgov.gov/content/authors/william-bagayoko/_index.md

 ---
-# View this page at https://digital.gov/authors/william-bagakoyo
+# View this page at https://digital.gov/authors/william-bagayoko
 # Learn how to edit our pages at https://workflow.digital.gov

 # slug — the specific user-id for an author.
-slug: william-bagakoyo
+slug: william-bagayoko
-display_name: "William Bagakoyo"
+display_name: "William Bagayoko"
 first_name: "William"
-last_name: "Bagakoyo"
+last_name: "Bagayoko"

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org
 pronoun: ""